-1. Purpose of Policy 4

-2. Applicable Legislation

-3. Procedure owner / Contact 4

-4. General Data Protection Regulation in the UK ('UK GDPR') 4

-5. Purpose of Policy

-6. The Data Protection Principles 5
+1. Purpose of Policy .
+4 2.
+Applicable Legislation 3.
+Procedure owner / Contact 4.
+General Data Protection Regulation in the UK ('UK GDPR') .
+4 5.
+Purpose of Policy .
+5 6.
+The Data Protection Principles .
+5 6.1.

-6.1.
-Personal data shall be processed fairly and lawfully and, in particular, shall not be

 6.2.
-Personal data shall be obtained only for one or more specified and lawful purposes i,

-and shall not be further processed in any manner incompatible with that purpose or those
+Personal data shall be processed fairly and lawfully and, in particular, shall not be Personal data shall be obtained only for one or more specified and lawful purpose and: shall not be further processed in any manner incompatible with that purpose or those purp .
+6 6.3.
+Personal data shall be adequate, relevant and not excessive in relation to the purp ose or purposes for which it is processed.

-purp OSES 6

-6.3.
-Personal data shall be adequate, relevant and not excessive in relation to the

-purp ose or purposes for which it is processed

 6.4.
-Personal data shall be accurate and, where necessary, kept up to date 6

-6.5.
-Personal data processed for any purpose or purposes shall not be kept for longer

-than is necessary for that purpose or those purposes 6

-6.6.
-Personal data shall be processed in accordance with the rights of data subjects

-unde er the legislation 6

-6.7.
-Appropriate technical and organisational measures shall be taken against

-thorised or unlawful processing of personal data and against accidental loss or

-ruction of, or damage to, personal data 6

-6.8.

-pean Economic Area unless that country or territory ensures an adequate level of

-ection for the rights and freedoms of data subjects in relation to the processing of

-onal data

-7. Definitions -

-8. Disclosure of Personal Information

-9. Procedures for the Handling of Personal Information

-10. Staff Responsibilities

-11. Access to Personal information

-12. Fees

-13. Implementation

-14. Awareness of Data Protection Regulations

-15. 16 Appendix A

-16. Appendix B

-17. Appendix C - Links to Regulations and Other Useful Guidance & Resources 1 4
+Personal data shall be accurate and, where necessary, kept up to date .
+6 6.5.
+Personal data processed for any purpose or purposes shall not be kept for longer is necessary for that purpose or those purposes .
+6 6.6.
+Personal data shall be processed in accordance with the rights of data subjects er the legislation .
+6 6.7.
+Appropriate technical and organisational measures shall be taken against thorised or unlawful processing of personal data and against accidental loss or ruction of, or damage to, personal data .
+6 6.8.
+Personal data shall not be transferred to a country or territory outside the UK or pean Economic Area unless that country or territory ensures an adequate level of ection for the rights and freedoms of data subjects in relation to the processing of • onal data 7.
+Definitions 8.
+Disclosure of Personal Information 9.
+Procedures for the Handling of Personal Information 10.
+Staff Responsibilities 11.
+Access to Personal information 12.
+Fees 13.
+Implementation 14.
+Awareness of Data Protection Regulations 15.
+Appendix A 16.
+Appendix B Appendix C - Links to Regulations and Other Useful Guidance & Resources 17.
+Appendix C - Links to Regulations and Other Userul Guidance & Resources 14